 Brian Luckhurst the former England and Kent batsman died on March 1, 2005, at the age of 66.
-Luckhurst who was associated with Kent County Cricket Club for more than 50 years ended up as there president.
+Luckhurst who was associated with Kent County Cricket Club for more than 50 years ended up as their president.
 He had been suffering from cancer of the esophagus for some time.

-Brian William Luckhurst’s international career started with five in unofficial Tests against the Rest of the World XI in 1970.
+Brian William Luckhurst’s international career started with five of unofficial Tests against the Rest of the World XI in 1970.
 He made the first of 21 appearances for England against Australia on the Ashes tour of 1970-71.
 As Geoff Boycott’s opening partner, he marked the occasion with a lovely 74 in the first inning.
 Luckhurst debuted against Australia in 1970–71, scoring 455 runs at an average of 56.87.

+He made this tour memorable by scoring two centuries and was named a Wisden Cricketer of the Year in 1971.
+He made four centuries in 41 innings including a top score of 131 against Australia in the second Test at Perth.
 Primarily he was a dependable batsman who knew his limitations and stuck to them.
-Luckhurst was also a part-time left-arm spinner who’s solitary international wicket was the notable scalp of Gundappa Viswanath.
-He was also an excellent all-round fielder.
-His fleet footedness against spin earned him a century apiece India and Pakistan in 1971.
+Luckhurst was also a part-time left-arm spinner whose solitary international wicket was the notable scalp of Gundappa Viswanath.
+He was also an excellent all-around fielder.
+His fleet footedness against spin earned him a century apiece in India and Pakistan in 1971.

+However, he was unlucky to be omitted from the subsequent tour of the subcontinent in 1972-73.
+His final Test appearances came at the age of 35 against Dennis Lillee and Jeff Thomson in the ill-fated Ashes of 1974-75.
 After that, he concentrated his efforts on Kent’s fortunes.
 A club he had joined at the age of 15.
 Overall, he played in 335 first-class matches from 1958 to 1976 before retiring to become captain of the 2nd XI, club coach.
 Later on, he becomes the manager of the Ames Levett Sports Center.

 In 1985, he made an unexpected return to first-team duty when Kent suddenly found themselves one short against the Australian touring team.
 The 2003 Canterbury Cricket week was the 50th he had attended, and to mark the occasion he was presented with an inscribed silver salver by the club’s chairman.